odpi/specs/ODPi-Runtime.md

 HADOOP_TOOLS_PATH='/opt/hadoop/share/hadoop/tools/lib'
 ```

--   **[HADOOP_EJH2]** An ODPi Platform MUST either explicitly set `JAVA_HOME` or configure it in `hadoop-env.sh` and `yarn-env.sh`.
+-   **[HADOOP_EJH2]** A Platform MUST either explicitly set `JAVA_HOME` or configure it in `hadoop-env.sh` and `yarn-env.sh`.
 In a future specification, `yarn-env.sh` will be removed.

--   **[HADOOP_EJH2]** An ODPi Platform MUST set the `HADOOP_CONF_DIR` environment variable to point to Apache Hadoop’s configuration directory if config files aren’t being stored in `*_HOME/etc/hadoop`.
+-   **[HADOOP_EJH2]** A Platform MUST set the `HADOOP_CONF_DIR` environment variable to point to the Platform's configuration directory if config files aren’t being stored in `*_HOME/etc/hadoop`.

 -   **[HADOOP_TOOLS]** The location of the tools jars and other miscellaneous jars SHOULD be set to the `HADOOP_TOOLS_PATH` environment variable.
 This is used as input for setting Java class paths, therefore this MUST be an absolute path.
-It MAY contain additional content above and beyond what ships with Apache Hadoop and the reference implementation.
-The entire directory SHOULD NOT be included in the default hadoop class path.
+It MAY contain additional content above and beyond what ships with ODPi Reference Implementation or the binary packages made available by the upstream projects.
+The entire directory SHOULD NOT be included in the default Hadoop class path.
 Individual jars MAY be specified.

 Compliance
 ----------

 ### Hadoop Compliance

--   **[HADOOP_SUBPROJS]** ODPi Platforms MUST have all of the base Apache Hadoop components installed.
+-   **[HADOOP_SUBPROJS]** Platforms MUST have all of the base Apache Hadoop components installed.

--   **[HADOOP_BIGTOP]** ODPi Platforms MUST pass the Apache Big Top 1.0.0 Hadoop smoke tests.
+-   **[HADOOP_BIGTOP]** Platforms MUST pass the Apache Big Top 1.0.0 Hadoop smoke tests.

--   **[TEST_ENVIRONMENT]** ODPi Platforms MUST NOT change public APIs, where an API is defined as either a Java API (aka "Apache Hadoop ABI") or a REST API.
+-   **[TEST_ENVIRONMENT]** Platforms MUST NOT change public APIs, where an API is defined as either a Java API (aka "Apache Hadoop ABI") or a REST API.
 See the [Apache Hadoop Compatibility guidelines](http://hadoop.apache.org/docs/r2.7.1/hadoop-project-dist/hadoop-common/Compatibility.html#Java_Binary_compatibility_for_end-user_applications_i.e._Apache_Hadoop_ABI) for more information.

--   **[HADOOP_PLATVER]** ODPi Platforms MUST modify the version string output by Hadoop components, such as those displayed in log files, or returned via public API's such that they contain `-(vendor string)` or `_(vendor string)` where `(vendor string)` matches the regular expression [A-Za-z_0-9]+ and appropriately identifies the ODPi Platform vendor in the output.
+-   **[HADOOP_PLATVER]** Platforms MUST modify the version string output by Hadoop components, such as those displayed in log files, or returned via public API's such that they contain `-(vendor string)` or `_(vendor string)` where `(vendor string)` matches the regular expression [A-Za-z_0-9]+ and appropriately identifies the Platform Vendor in the output.

--   An ODPi Platform MUST keep the same basic directory layout with regards to directory and filenames as the equivalent Apache component.
+-   A Platform MUST keep the same basic directory layout with regards to directory and filenames as the equivalent upstream Apache component.
 Changes to that directory layout MUST be enabled by the component itself with the appropriate configurations for that layout configured.
 For example, if Apache Hadoop YARN's package distribution contains a libexec directory with content, then that libexec directory with the equivalent content must be preset.
 Additionally:

-    -   **[HADOOP_DIRSTRUCT_COMMON]** Contents of HADOOP_COMMON_HOME should match the reference implementation.
+    -   **[HADOOP_DIRSTRUCT_COMMON]** Contents of HADOOP_COMMON_HOME SHOULD match the ODPi Reference Implementation and the binary packages made available by the upstream projects.
-    -   **[HADOOP_DIRSTRUCT_HDFS]** Contents of HADOOP_HDFS_HOME should match the reference implementation.
+    -   **[HADOOP_DIRSTRUCT_HDFS]** Contents of HADOOP_HDFS_HOME SHOULD match the ODPi Reference Implementation and the binary packages made available by the upstream projects.
-    -   **[HADOOP_DIRSTRUCT_MAPREDUCE]** Contents of HADOOP_MAPRED_HOME should match the reference implementation.
+    -   **[HADOOP_DIRSTRUCT_MAPREDUCE]** Contents of HADOOP_MAPRED_HOME SHOULD match the ODPi Reference Implementation and the binary packages made available by the upstream projects.
-    -   **[HADOOP_DIRSTRUCT_YARN]** Contents of HADOOP_YARN_HOME should match the reference implementation.
+    -   **[HADOOP_DIRSTRUCT_YARN]** Contents of HADOOP_YARN_HOME SHOULD match the ODPi Reference Implementation and the binary packages made available by the upstream projects.

-    -   **[HADOOP_BINCONTENT]**`HADOOP_COMMON_HOME/bin`, `HADOOP_HDFS_HOME/bin`, `HADOOP_MAPRED_HOME/bin`, and `HADOOP_YARN_HOME/bin` MUST contain the same binaries and executables that they contain in the ODPi Reference Implementation and the Apache Hadoop distribution of the appropriate platform, with exceptions granted for bug fixes.
+    -   **[HADOOP_BINCONTENT]**`HADOOP_COMMON_HOME/bin`, `HADOOP_HDFS_HOME/bin`, `HADOOP_MAPRED_HOME/bin`, and `HADOOP_YARN_HOME/bin` MUST contain the same binaries and executables that they contain in the ODPi Reference Implementation and the binary packages made available by the upstream projects, with exceptions granted for bug fixes.
 Therefore, there SHOULD NOT be any additional content in order to avoid potential future conflicts.
 In future versions of this spec this will become a MUST NOT.

-    -   **[HADOOP_LIBJARSCONTENT]** `HADOOP_COMMON_LIB_JARS_DIR`, `HDFS_LIB_JARS_DIR`, `MAPRED_LIB_JARS_DIR`, and `YARN_LIB_JARS_DIR` MUST contain the same binaries and executables that they contain in the ODPi Reference Implementation and the Apache Hadoop distribution.
+    -   **[HADOOP_LIBJARSCONTENT]** `HADOOP_COMMON_LIB_JARS_DIR`, `HDFS_LIB_JARS_DIR`, `MAPRED_LIB_JARS_DIR`, and `YARN_LIB_JARS_DIR` MUST contain the same binaries and executables that they contain in the ODPi Reference Implementation and the binary packages made available by the upstream projects.
 They MAY be modified to be either fix bugs or have enhanced features.
 There SHOULD NOT be any additional content in order to avoid potential future conflicts.
 In future versions of this spec this will become a MUST NOT.

 -   **[HADOOP_GETCONF]** It MUST be possible to determine key Hadoop configuration values by using `${HADOOP_HDFS_HOME}/bin/hdfs getconf` so that directly reading the XML via Hadoop’s Configuration object SHOULD NOT be required.

 -   **[HADOOP_COMPRESSION]** The native compression codecs for gzip and snappy MUST be available.

 -   A common application-architecture is one where there’s a fair bit of stuff running on the “Client Host” -- a Web server, all kinds of app logic, maybe even a database.
 They interact with Hadoop using client-libraries and cluster-config files installed locally on the client host.
 These apps tend to have a lot of requirements in terms of the packages installed locally.
-A good ODPi Platform implementation SHOULD NOT get in the way: at most, the implementation SHOULD only care about the version of Java and Bash, and nothing else.
+A good Platform implementation SHOULD NOT get in the way: at most, the implementation SHOULD only care about the version of Java and Bash, and nothing else.

--   ODPi Platforms SHOULD publish all modified (i.e., not-default) Apache Hadoop configuration entries, regardless of client, server, etc applicability to all nodes unless it is known to be node hardware specific, private to a service, security-sensitive, or otherwise problematic.
+-   Platforms SHOULD publish all modified (i.e., not-default) Apache Hadoop configuration entries, regardless of client, server, etc applicability to all nodes unless it is known to be node hardware specific, private to a service, security-sensitive, or otherwise problematic.
 The list of variables that SHOULD NOT be shared are listed in Appendix A.

 Requirements we’d like to push upstream from a compatibility perspective:

 -   Don’t assume GNU userland -- POSIX please -- to increase cross-platform compatibility.

-Best practices for ODPi Platforms:
+Best practices for Platforms:

--   ODPi Platforms SHOULD avoid using randomized ports when possible.
+-   Platforms SHOULD avoid using randomized ports when possible.
 For example, the NodeManager RPC port SHOULD NOT use the default ‘0’ (or random) value.
 Using randomized ports may make firewall setup extremely difficult as well as makes some parts of Apache Hadoop function incorrectly.
 Be aware that users MAY change these port numbers, including back to randomization.

 -   Future versions of this specification MAY require other components to set the environment variable *component*_HOME to the location in which the component is installed and *component*_CONF_DIR to the directory in which the component's configuration can be found, unless the configuration directory is located in *component*_HOME/conf.

 ### Hive Compliance

-Apache Hive 1.2 is taken as the reference version for this version of ODPi specification.
-This does not mean that ODPi Platforms must include Apache Hive 1.2.
-Rather it means that Apache Hive 1.2 is the reference that all ODPi Platforms will be tested against.
+Apache Hive 1.2 is taken as the **Hive Reference Version** for this version of ODPi Runtime Specification.
+This does not mean that Platforms must include Apache Hive 1.2.
+Rather it means that Apache Hive 1.2 is the reference that all Platforms will be tested against.

-* **[HIVE_SQL]** ODPi Platforms MUST provide SQL that is compatible with the reference version of Hive's SQL.
-All valid statements in the reference version should produce the same results in the ODPi Platform.
-The ODPi Platform MAY include additional SQL that is not supported in the reference version of Hive, subject to other requirements in this document.
+* **[HIVE_SQL]** Platforms MUST provide SQL that is compatible with the reference version of Hive's SQL.
+All valid statements in the reference version should produce the same results in the Platform.
+The Platform MAY include additional SQL that is not supported in the reference version of Hive, subject to other requirements in this document.
-* **[HIVE_JDBC]** ODPi Platforms MUST include access via JDBC and support all of the same JDBC functionality as the reference version of Hive.
-All methods implemented in the reference version's JDBC client must be implemented and have the same signature in the ODPi Platform.
-The ODPi Platform MAY implement additional JDBC methods that are not supported in the reference version of Hive, subject to other requirements of this document.
+* **[HIVE_JDBC]** Platforms MUST include access via JDBC and support all of the same JDBC functionality as the reference version of Hive.
+All methods implemented in the reference version's JDBC client must be implemented and have the same signature in the Platform.
+The Platform MAY implement additional JDBC methods that are not supported in the reference version of Hive, subject to other requirements of this document.
-* **[HIVE_CLI]** ODPi Platforms MAY include the `bin/hive` command line interface.
-If the platform includes the CLI it MUST accept all of the same arguments as the reference version.
+* **[HIVE_CLI]** Platforms MAY include the `bin/hive` command line interface.
+If the Platform includes the CLI it MUST accept all of the same arguments as the reference version.
-* **[HIVE_BEELINE]** ODPi Platforms MUST include the `bin/beeline` command line script.
-The platform MUST accept all of the same arguments as the reference version.
+* **[HIVE_BEELINE]** Platforms MUST include the `bin/beeline` command line script.
+The Platform MUST accept all of the same arguments as the reference version.
-* **[HIVE_THRIFT]** ODPi Platforms MAY allow applications to connect to the Hive Metastore Thrift server via the thrift interface.
-If the platform allows this it MUST accept all of the same thrift method calls as the reference version.
+* **[HIVE_THRIFT]** Platforms MAY allow applications to connect to the Hive Metastore Thrift server via the thrift interface.
+If the Platform allows this it MUST accept all of the same thrift method calls as the Hive Reference Version.
-* **[HIVE_HCATALOG]** ODPi Platforms MAY support HCatalog.
-If they do they MUST support the `HCatInputFormat`, `HCatOutputFormat`, `HCatReader`, and `HCatWriter` APIs and they MUST be binary compatible with the reference version.
+* **[HIVE_HCATALOG]** Platforms MAY support HCatalog.
+If they do they MUST support the `HCatInputFormat`, `HCatOutputFormat`, `HCatReader`, and `HCatWriter` APIs and they MUST be binary compatible with the Hive Reference Versio.

 #### Requirements Relevant to Hive Covered Elsewhere
 It is important for applications to be able to find the Hive ODBC/JDBC endpoint on a cluster.
-Discoverability of services in the ODPi Platform is covered in the Operations Specification, in the section titled Discoverability.
+Discoverability of services in the Platform is covered in the Operations Specification, in the section titled Discoverability.

 Compatibility
 -------------

-ODPi Compatible Applications must follow these guidelines:
+Applications must follow these guidelines:

--   Applications that need a different version of Java MUST NOT change the ODPi Platform’s `JAVA_HOME` setting.
-Instead, they SHOULD set it appropriately for their specific code in an appropriate way (either own startup scripts,
-custom-to-the-application configuration file, etc) that does not impact the ODPi Platform.
+-   Applications that need a different version of Java MUST NOT change the Platform’s `JAVA_HOME` setting.
+Instead, they SHOULD set it appropriately for their specific code in an appropriate way (either own startup scripts, custom-to-the-application configuration file, etc) that does not impact the Platform.

 -   Applications SHOULD get the Java version via `${JAVA_HOME}/bin/java` -version or via Java system property detection.